GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/interactive-element-affordance/index.md

 Learn more in [Custom controls have ARIA roles](/custom-control-roles).

 It is also important to pay close attention to how interactive elements are labeled.
-Screen reader users rely on labels to understand the context of that element.
+Users of screen readers and other assistive technologies rely on labels to understand the context of that element.
 Vague labels are common,
 and they are non-helpful for navigating content.
 Learn how to improve [Labels and text alternatives](/labels-and-text-alternatives).